manuelosorio/manuelosorio-revamp/blog/_posts/2016-07-13-project-i-am-currently-working-on.markdown

 date:   2016-7-13 12:44am
 author: Manuel Osorio
 categories: "Thoughts"
-keywords: "Css framework, html5, video"
+keywords: "CSS framework, html5, video"
 permalink: blog/posts/2016/july/:title/
 preview: I haven't posted anything for several months now.
 The reason for that is because I have been highly motivated to write.
 That is no excuse but...
 ---